teamniteo/handbook/ONBOARDING.md

 Before you can start the onboarding process, you need to have a GitHub account.
 If you don't have one yet, sign up at https://github.com/join.
 Use a short and preferably lowercase username, with no special characters.
 See a few of our usernames, to get an idea: @dmurko, @dz0ny, @marbeann, @zupo.
 Let the person who led the interview process know what your GitHub username is.

+## Trial Period

+We don't believe in long interview processes with tricky questions and unrealistic tasks.
+We rather hire someone for a trial period to see if we fit nicely together.

+The trial period lasts somewhere between 3 to 6 months.
+Normally, the trialist receives roughly 70% of the salary others earn in a similar position (there can be exceptions).

+The trialist is not included in [profit sharing](https://github.com/niteoweb/handbook/blob/master/PROFIT_SHARING.md) and other [benefits](https://github.com/niteoweb/handbook/blob/master/BENEFITS.md) and does not get a [severance](#lay-off--severance-policy) package.

 ## Getting Started

 Throughout your first few days at Niteo, it is important to focus on the onboarding issue.
 The onboarding issue is specific to you, for an idea what is in there, please see the template below.
 This guide will help you understand what is in the onboarding issue, and why we are asking you to complete the items on the issue.